Hospital Quality Improvement Platform

 Click here to be taken to the Hospital Quality Improvement Platform.

 1. What are the data sources that HQIP uses for their reports?

 HQIP primarily uses three data sources.

-The first set of sources are the historical discharge data sets made by OSHPD for inpatient discharges, emergency department visits, and ambulatory surgery visits.
+The first set of sources are the historical discharge data sets made by HCAI for inpatient discharges, emergency department visits, and ambulatory surgery visits.
 We collectively call this set of data files the AB 2876 files throughout the website.